synesthesia/site2019/content/post/2023/2023-06-07-0547-doomed-or-are-we/index.md

 >If AI is an existential threat to the human race, it is powerful and therefore valuable.
 The problems with a powerful AI are merely “shakedown” bugs, not showstoppers.
 Bosses can use AI to replace human workers, even though the AI does a much worse job — just give it a little time and those infelicities will be smoothed over by the wizards who created these incredibly dangerous and therefore powerful tools.

-Doctorow thinks that in reality AI is just one more step on the road to the ['enshittificaiton'](https://pluralistic.net/2023/01/21/potemkin-ai/#hey-guys) at the heart of many big-tech business models.

-In [other words](https://aus.social/@PaulWay/110496947991359261) this is just one more example of how late-stage capitalism works, *'the corporations that use AI try to take over the world'*.
+Doctorow thinks that in reality AI is just one more step on the road to the ['enshittificaiton'](https://pluralistic.net/2023/01/21/potemkin-ai/#hey-guys) at the heart of many big-tech business models, or in [other words](https://aus.social/@PaulWay/110496947991359261) this is just one more example of how late-stage capitalism works, *'the corporations that use AI try to take over the world'*.

 To borrow from [Harold Jarche](https://mastodon.social/@harold/110499816999861929):